 Donna studied English at Massey University and received her Diploma of Teaching through Palmerston North College of Education.

 Donna is an English teacher with over 25 years experience in a variety of schools in New Zealand and overseas.
-During this time Donna has worked for the Ministry of Education’s website, contracted to NZQA and supported students at distance nationwide.
+During this time Donna has worked for the Ministry of Education’s website and supported students at distance nationwide.